ncsa/ncsa_system_documentation/docs/source/common/slurm.rst

 Node Sharing
 --------------

-Node-sharing is the default for jobs.
+Node sharing is the default for jobs.
-Node-exclusive mode can be obtained by specifying all the consumable resources for that node type or adding the following Slurm options:
+Node exclusive mode can be obtained by specifying all the consumable resources for that node type or adding the following Slurm options:

 .. code-block::